 Our favourite Dineamic meals with sweet potato:

-- Sweet Potato & Coconut Curry with Rice.
+- Sweet Potato & Red Lentil Curry with Basmati Rice

 - Low FODMAP Moroccan Beef with Sweet Potato